King County Metro bus driver dies after contracting the coronavirus

 Hameed had been employed by Metro since 2017 and worked out of Bellevue Base and East Base, Gannon’s message said.
 Her husband is also a Metro operator and the two have three children and a daughter-in-law.

-In a statement to The Seattle Times, Metro declined to share details but said the agency is “deeply saddened by the passing of one of our employees.”
+In a statement to The Seattle Times, Metro declined to share additional details but said the agency is “deeply saddened by the passing of one of our employees.”

 “The family has requested that we respect their privacy and not provide additional information externally at this time,” Metro said.
 “Metro and our entire community are deeply thankful for their service.
 Our thoughts are with their family, friends and colleagues, as we look to do everything we can to support them.”